GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 - **Support to open source**: The Act grants certain protections and some exemptions to open-source community from legal and compliance issues.
 While Open-source developers are encouraged to implement documentation of best practices, such as model and data cards, but the responsibility for compliance ultimately falls on the entities that incorporate open-source components into their AI applications.

-- **Measures for innovation in EU**: The EU is promoting Gen AI/AI innovation through regulatory sandboxes, and measures to reduce the regulatory burden for SMEs and start-ups.
+- **Measures for innovation in EU**: The EU is promoting Gen AI innovation through regulatory sandboxes, and measures to reduce the regulatory burden for SMEs and start-ups.
 In addition, they have also promulgated rules/directives such as Data Governance Act which facilitates the open sharing of data, Open Data Directive which mandates the release of public sector data, and EU strategy for data which enables the creation of a mechanism to create a single market for data.
 Further, it has also notified rules to access data to develop high-risk AI systems.

 ### UK proposes regulatory sandboxes to encourage innovation